top of page

 Water

-PREPARATION: Rinse the soaked beans and simmer in 6 cups of water for about 30 minutes.
+PREPARATION: Rinse the soaked beans and simmer in 6 cups water for about 30 minutes.

 Drain the water, transfer the softened beans to a slow cooker and add the rest of the ingredients.

-Mix well and cover with water (about 4 cups for white beans and 5 for the borlottis).
+Mix well and cover with water (about 5 cups).

-Have a look from time to time to stir and ensure the beans don’t stick in the bottom; add water if needed.
+Have a look occasionally and ensure the beans don’t stick in the bottom; add water if needed.

 Serve with toast and eggs or a sugar shack-style brunch.

-A new and improved version is currently in development for my book!
-Keep following @bottleandbrushstudio for new recipe releases and for updates.
+A new version is currently being developed for my cookbook!
+Keep following @bottleandbrushstudio for new recipe releases and updates.

 bottom of page